Sex, Love & Secrets

-Sex, Love & Secrets is an American soap opera, created by Michael Gans and Richard Register, which originally aired on United Paramount Network (UPN) from September 27, 2005, to October 18, 2005.
+Sex, Love & Secrets is an American soap opera, created by Michael Gans and Richard Register, which originally aired on UPN from September 27 to October 18, 2005.
 With an ensemble cast led by Denise Richards, James Stevenson, Lauren German, Eric Balfour, Tamara Taylor, Lucas Bryant, and Omar Benson Miller, the series focuses on rich young adults living in Silver Lake, Los Angeles and their secrets involving sex and love.
 With the prominent use of voice-over narrations, the show took a documentary approach to framing the characters and their storylines.
 The series was developed as a vehicle and television debut for Richards, and had the working titles Wildlife and Sex, Lies, and Secrets.
 The episodes were filmed in Los Angeles.